MediScribe/docjet-mobile/docs/current/feature-job-dataflow.md

 ### Server-Side Deletion Handling

-When fetching jobs from the server:
+Server-side deletion detection occurs during the pull phase of the sync cycle:

+1. `JobSyncTriggerService` calls `JobRepository.reconcileJobsWithServer()` (which delegates to `JobReaderService.getJobs()`)
-1. Repository gets full list of jobs from API
+2. Repository gets full list of jobs from API
-2. Compares with local jobs that have `syncStatus.synced` (ignoring pending ones)
+3. Compares with local jobs that have `syncStatus.synced` (ignoring pending ones)
-3. Any jobs previously synced but missing from API response are considered deleted by server
+4. Any jobs previously synced but missing from API response are considered deleted by server
-4. These jobs are immediately deleted locally (including associated audio files)
+5. These jobs are immediately deleted locally (including associated audio files)

 > **IMPORTANT:** Jobs with `SyncStatus.pending`, `SyncStatus.pendingDeletion`, `SyncStatus.error`, or `SyncStatus.failed` are intentionally ignored during this check to prevent accidental deletion of jobs that have not yet successfully synced to the server.